NicoleZFortuna/Rpackages/README.md

 You may receive a warning message stating
 `Skipping NAMESPACE, It already exists and was not generated by roxygen2`.
 If this is the case, just delete your NAMESPACE file and rerun `document()`.
+It will rebuild the NAMESPACE file in the correct format.

 Check the NAMESPACE file.
 It should contain a list of all the functions in your package.
-If it is missing something check that you have docuemted your functions correctly (specifically, that you included `#' @export` in your documentation).
+If it is missing something, check that you have documented your functions correctly (specifically, that you included `#' @export` in your documentation).

 Check the contents of your man folder.
 It should be filled with .Rd